ALBERTOPP/-Tareas_BioinfRepro2019_AEPP-/ProyectoUnidad5_AEPP./README.md

 ### Alberto Esteban Pérez Pedraza

 This project consists of general diversity analyzes obtained from SNPs obtained from 5 wild and domesticated populations of catfish in the USA.
-The project consists of a README, a SUMMARY and three folders (data, bin, meta) that contain the data and scripts necessary for the realization of the project.

-- Inside the folder [data](https://github.com/ALBERTOPP/Tareas_BioinfRepro2019_AEPP/tree/master/ProyectoUnidad5_AEPP./data.) is stored the information of the SNPs obtained in its vcf format.

-- In the folder [bin](https://github.com/ALBERTOPP/Tareas_BioinfRepro2019_AEPP/tree/master/ProyectoUnidad5_AEPP./bin.) the scripts that were used and some notes that facilitate the replication of the analyzes.

-- In the folder [meta](https://github.com/ALBERTOPP/Tareas_BioinfRepro2019_AEPP/tree/master/ProyectoUnidad5_AEPP./meta.) the graphs obtained in the analyzes.

 The data were obtained from the publication ["SNP discovery in wild and domesticated populations of blue catfish, Ictalurus furcatus, using genotyping-by-sequencing and subsequent SNP validation"](https://www.ncbi.nlm.nih.gov/pubmed/24797164) (Li, Waldbieser, Bosworth, Beck, Thongda & Peatman, 2014).